ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 This feature is now deprecated, instead use context-based restrictions [Configuring CBR](#configuring_cbr).
 {: deprecated}

-When provisioning an instance of the Enterprise plan, if you select private endpoints and want to further restrict access to only known VSIs with specific VPCs, you can add an IP allowlist using the CLI by appending as follows:
+When you provision an instance of the Enterprise plan, select private endpoints and want to further restrict access to only known VSIs with specific VPCs, you can add an IP allowlist by using the CLI and appending as follows:

 ```bash
 ibmcloud resource service-instance-create <instance-name> <plan-name> <region> --service-endpoints private -p '{"private_ip_allowlist":["CIDR1","CIDR2"]}' "